tsanket8329/DSA-Practise/README.md

 Sample Input 3 0 1 4 Sample Output 1 2 7 Explanation Cycle Operation Height 0 Initial height 1 1 Spring (×2) 2 2 Summer (+1) 3 3 Spring (×2) 6 4 Summer (+1) 7

 So after 4 cycles, height = 7.

+HACKERRANK 10: Climbing the Leaderboard
+An arcade game player wants to climb to the top of the leaderboard and track their ranking.
+The game uses Dense Ranking, so its leaderboard works like this:

+The player with the highest score is ranked 1.

+Players with the same score receive the same rank.

+The next player gets the immediately following rank.

+Example

+Leaderboard scores:

+100 100 50 40 40 20 10